The Sheriff's Youth Camp is a program instituted by Sheriff Terry Langley to create educational activities for youths aging from 7 to 12 years.

 The Children spend the week participating in educational activities that are designed to teach them about the law enforcement and public service career fields while providing fun filled activities.

 Sheriff Langley is committed to building community partnerships.
 The Sheriff's Youth Camp is designed to build partnerships with children and their families by exposing this "at risk" age group to skills that will benefit their futures either by entering the law enforcement career field or through learning positive leadership skills and being active in the community.
-Children are the future to the world and they are most impressionable when they are young and as they enter their teenage years.
-By educating them on leadership, team work, and being active in the community Sheriff's Langley's Youth Camp can help to protect our children and our future.
+Children are the future to the world, and they are most impressionable when they are young and as they enter their teenage years.
+By educating them on leadership, teamwork, and being active in the community Sheriff's Langley's Youth Camp can help to protect our children and our future.
+This program is offered in the summer month of July, and you may start signing up in April each year.

-If you would like more information on the Sheriff's Youth Camp, please email email@example.com.
+If you would like more information on the Sheriff's Youth Camp, please email Cpl.
+Jennifer Garmon email@example.com

 What is a Citizens' Academy?